openpgp-pqc/openpgp-pqc-draft-individual-openpgp-nist-bp-comp/draft-ehlen-openpgp-nist-bp-comp.md

  - A Key-Encryption-Key (KEK) is computed as the output of a key combiner that receives as input both of the above created symmetric key shares and the protocol binding information.

- - The session key for content encryption is then wrapped as described in {{RFC3394}} using AES-256 as algorithm and the KEK as key.
+ - The session key for content encryption is then encrypted with the AES Key Wrap Algorithm {{RFC3394}} with AES-256 as the encryption algorithm and using the KEK as the encryption key.

  - The PKESK package's algorithm-specific parts are made up of the ML-KEM ciphertext, the ECC ciphertext, and the wrapped session key.